 - They very well perform the function of advising the governments confined in states on issues that speak about environmental problems.

 - Plays an effective role when it comes to collecting water cess which mounts from the water use.

 - Ensure that there is enforcement and implementation of the nationally acclaimed standards.

 - Its work ethics involve granting consents to establish under the Air Act and Water Act and also they shoulder the responsibility of authorizing the disposal of hazardous waste in accordance with the rules set out under the EPA.

 - Works in the direction of formulating programs that deal extensively on the control of issues related to the environment

 It is no straight road when one encounters the need to establish a new business, especially in the manufacturing field.
 To validate this stance, it can be said that numerous approvals are required to be fetched from the concerned government authorities, which makes it a hefty task.
 To run on such lines, obtaining consent from the state pollution control board is one such essential requirement.

-The industrial or manufacturing units that are set to be established are under a compulsion which warrants the mandatory acquisition of the consent as given under the Water and Air Act.
-They have to get hold of the ‘consent’ prior to even the production process starts.
+The industrial or manufacturing units that are set to be established are under a compulsion that warrants the mandatory acquisition of consent as given under the Water and Air Act.
+They have to get hold of the ‘consent’ prior to even the production process starting.